Code-Institute-Submissions/milestone-project-61/README.md

 <img src="readme-assets/img/readme-colours.jpg" style="margin: 0;">
 The colour palette consists of four colours: charcoal grey `#454545`, metallic gold `#b08d57`, metallic silver `#c0c0c0` and a metallic green `#7c9d8e`.
 These colours provide contrast to each other without dazzling the user with bright neon colours and they complement the colours of the images displayed across the webpage.
 They allow for noticable and consistent hover effects on elements across the webpage.

+### Icons
+Icons are used throughout to provide a break from text infomration, and to quickly give feedback to the user.
+For example, a green checkmark or a red cross quickly give feedback to the user about the success/error status of submitting their contact form.
+Icons have also been used in place of text where they will be automatically recognised by the user, i.e. social media icons in the footer will almost always be automatically be recognised by the user as clickable links to social media accounts.

+This project uses icons provided by [fontawesome](https://fontawesome.com/) and [ionicons](https://ionicons.com/).
+To keep consistency throughout the webpage, the svg files for the icons used for the custom [map markers](###markers) I have made are also from [fontawesome](https://fontawesome.com/).